Frequently Asked Questions about Advising

 Where can I get more information about colleges in the University System of Georgia?

 How can I change my major?

 Complete a change of program of study form available in advising, admissions and site offices.
-Click here to download.
+Click here to find form.

 Can I register for credit-level courses even if I am still taking Learning Support courses?